Quantum well: Bandgap energy

 Researchers are looking to use QWs to grow high-quality material with minimal crystal dislocations and increase the efficiency of light absorption and carrier collection to realize higher efficiency QW solar cells.
 Bandgap tunability helps researchers with designing their solar cells.
 We can estimate the effective bandgap as the function of the bandgap energy of the QW and the shift in bandgap energy due to the steric strain: the quantum confinement Stark effect (QCSE) and quantum size effect (QSE).

 The strain of the material causes two effects to the bandgap energy.
 First is the change in relative energy of the conduction and valence band.
 This energy change is affected by the strain, $\epsilon$, elastic stiffness coefficients, $C_{11}$ and $C_{12}$, and hydrostatic deformation potential, $a$.

 Second, due to the strain, there is a splitting of heavy-hole and light-hole degeneracy.
 In a heavily compressed material, the heavy holes (hh) move to a higher energy state.
 In tensile material, light holes (lh) move to a higher energy state.
 One can calculate the difference in energy due to the splitting of hh and lh from the shear deformation potential, $b$, strain, $\epsilon$, and elastic stiffness coefficients, $C_{11}$ and $C_{12}$.

 The quantum confinement Stark effect induces a well-thickness dependent shift in the bandgap.
-If $q$ is the elemental charge; $L_\text{eff,CB}$ and $L_\text{eff,VB}$ are the effective width of QWs in the conduction and valence band, respectively; $F$ is the induced electric field due to piezoelectric and spontaneous polarization; and $\hbar$ is the reduced Planck's constant, then the energy shift is:
+If $q$ is the elemental charge; $L_\text{eff,CB}$ and $L_\text{eff,VB}$ are the effective width of QWs in the conduction and valence band, respectively; $F$ is the induced electric field due to piezoelectric and spontaneous polarization; and $\hbar$ is the reduced Planck constant, then the energy shift is:

 The quantum size effect (QSE) is the discretization of energy a charge carrier undergoes due to confinement when its Bohr radius is larger than the size of the well.
 As the quantum well thickness increases, QSEs decrease.
 The decrease in QSEs causes the $n = 1$ state to move down and decrease the effective bandgap.
 The Kronig–Penney model is used to calculate the quantum states, and Anderson's rule is applied to estimate the conduction band and valence band offsets in energy.